Jade Plant Care: 7 Secrets to Keep Yours Thriving

 Step 4: Temperature and Placement

-Correct jade plant placement away from heating vents versus wrong placement near radiator
+Correct jade plant placement away from a heating vent versus wrong placement near a radiator

 Ideal temperature: 65–75°F (18–24°C) during the day, slightly cooler at night.